cdonnachie/meowcoin-stratum-proxy/README.md

                         set log level to debug --version             show program's version number and exit
 ```
-With this in mind we can run **testnet** from a local node with a local miner:
+With this in mind we can run **testnet** from a local node with a miner:
 ```
-python3 meowcoin-proxy-stratum.py --address 127.0.0.1 --port 54321 --rpcip 127.0.0.1  --rpcport 19766 --rpcuser my_username --rpcpassword my_password -j -t
+python3 meowcoin-stratum-proxy.py --address 127.0.0.1 --port 54321 --rpcip 127.0.0.1  --rpcport 19766 --rpcuser my_username --rpcpassword my_password -j -t
 ```
 **Testnet** with defaults
 ```
-python3 meowcoin-proxy-stratum.py --rpcuser my_username --rpcpassword my_password -t
+python3 meowcoin-stratum-proxy.py --rpcuser my_username --rpcpassword my_password -t
 ```
-And for a local node on **mainnet** with an external miner:
+And for a local node on **mainnet** with a miner:
 ```
-python3 meowcoin-proxy-stratum.py --address 127.0.0.1 --port 54321 --rpcip 127.0.0.1  --rpcport 9766 --rpcuser my_username --rpcpassword my_password -j
+python3 meowcoin-stratum-proxy.py --address 127.0.0.1 --port 54321 --rpcip 127.0.0.1  --rpcport 9766 --rpcuser my_username --rpcpassword my_password -j
 ```
 **Mainnet** with defaults
 ```
-python3 meowcoin-proxy-stratum.py --rpcuser my_username --rpcpassword my_password
+python3 meowcoin-stratum-proxy.py --rpcuser my_username --rpcpassword my_password
 ```

 Connect to it with your miner of choise: